weavemcp/weave/README.md

 ## How It Works

-1. **Login**: Authenticate with SuperMCP using OAuth through your browser
+1. **Login**: Authenticate with WeaveMCP using OAuth through your browser
 2. **Setup**: Weave configures Claude Desktop to use the `weave proxy` command
 3. **Proxy**: When Claude Desktop starts, it runs `weave proxy` which:
-   - Fetches your virtual server configuration from SuperMCP
+   - Fetches your virtual server configuration from WeaveMCP
    - Establishes authenticated connections to your MCP servers
    - Proxies all MCP requests between Claude and your servers

 ### Architecture

 ```
-Claude Desktop ↔ Weave Proxy (STDIO) ↔ SuperMCP Infrastructure ↔ Your MCP Servers
+Claude Desktop ↔ Weave Proxy (STDIO) ↔ WeaveMCP Infrastructure ↔ Your MCP Servers
 ```

 ## Configuration Files